 I have published a white paper that explores the combination of blockchain technology and digital audio watermarks for improving rights management and royalty processing in the music industry.
-Watermarking Technology and Blockchains in the Music Industry is available in the Whitepapers/Presentations section.
+Watermarking Technology and Blockchains in the Music Industry is available here.
 This white paper was supported by the watermarking technology company Digimarc.

 I’ve been involved in the Open Music Initiative (OMI) and otherwise participating in the dialog around using blockchain technology to improve the reliability, scalability, and security of rights and royalty management processes — which a recent poll suggested are the most promising area for blockchains in music.
 In particular, the open, lightweight, secure, and distributed properties of blockchains can help succeed where previous projects involving huge monolithic databases have failed.

 I noticed a couple of things in my travels that led me to the ideas in this white paper.
 When used for music, blockchains seem destined — for the foreseeable future, anyway — to contain transaction data and metadata only, not the actual content.
 There are a number of reasons for this, not least of which is the practicality of retrofitting blockchain-based solutions on existing and highly popular music distribution channels.
 But then links need to exist between the transactions denoted on blockchains and those music files, links that are ideally as secure and trustworthy as blockchain data itself.